AlexNisulescu/PartitionExtender/README.md

     pext -p /dev/sda1 -m /    -->   Will extend / directory on the first disk first partition pext -p /dev/sdb2 -m /var -->   Will extend /var directory on the second disk second partition

+I recommend adding this script to /usr/local/bin/ in order to be easily accessed form anywhere.

 ## Contributors
     Creator: Alexandru Nișulescu